JamesCalingo/sportventures/posts/2025-08-17_chaanglers.md

 ---
 display: "Chatham Anglers (7/3/25)"
 title: "Chatham Anglers (Cape Cod Baseball League) @ Veterans Field (Chatham, MA)"
-description: "One of the crown jewels of pre-professional baseball IMO"
+subtitle: "One of the crown jewels of pre-professional baseball IMO"
 date: 17 August 2025
 published: true
+pinned: false
+description: ""
 ---

 _\*This trip occurred on July 3, 2025.
 For more on the Cape Cod Baseball League, I wrote about it [here](ccbl_overview), and I personally recommend you check it out._